MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 Remember how I said, "In AWS: Egress to the Internet is tightly coupled with Ingress from the Internet" above?
 For IPv6, that's a lie.

 IPv6 addresses are globally unique and, therefore, public by default.
-Due to this, AWS created the primitive of an [Egress-only Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/egress-only-internet-gateway.html),
+Due to this, AWS created the primitive of an [Egress-only Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/egress-only-internet-gateway.html) (EIGW).

-Unfortunately, with this primitive, there is no way to connect IPv4-only destinations, so if you need to – which is likely – go with one of the other options.
+Unfortunately, with an EIGW, there is no way to connect IPv4-only destinations, so if you need to – which is likely – go with one of the other options.

 ![alt text](https://i.imgur.com/wtuaa71.png)